martius-lab/teamproject-competition-server/README.md

 ## Installation

-First install the non-Python requirements (they are not needed by comprl itself but by the laserhockey package it depends on):
+First install the non-Python requirements (they are not needed by comprl itself but by the hockey package it depends on):
 ```
 sudo apt install python3-dev swig
 ```